reiza/zero-theme/README.md

-# zero-theme
+# Zero Theme

-A simple theme, zero worries.
+A simple theme for Moodle 2.8, zero worries.